-Our largest customer and 10 largest customers represented 12.8% and 52.8%, 10.9% and 68.1%, and 11.9% and 72.5%, respectively, of our total revenue for the fiscal years ended December 29, 2019, December 30, 2018 and December 31, 2017.
+Our largest customer and 10 largest customers represented 12.2% and 54.9%, 12.8% and 52.8%, and 10.9% and 68.1%, respectively, of our total revenue for the fiscal years ended January 3, 2021, December 29, 2019 and December 30, 2018.
 We expect to continue to depend upon a relatively small number of customers for a significant percentage of our revenue.
 In addition to having a relatively limited number of customers, we manufacture a relatively limited number of products for each of our customers.
 If we lose any of our largest customers (as we have in the past from time to time), experience a significant reduction in sales to any such customers or no longer manufacture a particular product line for one of our largest customers, we would experience a significant reduction in our revenue.
 Further, we make no assurance that our largest customers will continue to have us manufacture their products from us at current or historical levels.
 Moreover, we typically do not enter into long-term volume purchase contracts with our customers, and our customers have certain rights to extend or delay the shipment of their orders.
 We, however, typically require that our customers contractually agree to buy back inventory purchased within specified lead times to build their products if not used.
-See also "Our customers may cancel their orders, change production quantities or locations, or delay production, and the inherit difficulties involved in responding to these demands could harm our business."
-In addition, because of the concentration in our customer base, we have significant amounts of trade accounts receivable from some of our customers and the insolvency of one or more of our largest customers or the inability of one or more of our largest customers to pay for its orders would decrease our revenue significantly.
+See also Risk Factors-"Risks Related to our Business and Strategy-Our customers may cancel their orders, change production quantities or locations, or delay production, and the inherent difficulties involved in responding to these demands could harm our business."
+In addition, because of the concentration in our customer base, we have significant amounts of trade accounts receivable from some of our customers and the insolvency of one or more of our largest customers to pay for its orders would decrease our revenue significantly.
 A reduction in revenue could decrease our profitability, cash flow and adversely affect our business, financial condition and results of operations.